 However, I do love that the dress is easy to care for.
 You can wash it in any temperature, hang it to dry or throw it in the dryer and it will survive.
 Plus, thanks to the performance fabric, it doesn’t wrinkle.
 This is frankly amazing and ensured I didn’t have to bug our hotel for an iron while scrambling to get ready for the wedding.

 I think from looks alone, the Kosan Go Travel Dress is beyond gorgeous.
 I even think I would purchase another one in a more daily-wear-friendly colour if given the chance.
 I do appreciate some of the technical details that Kosan included in the dress, the odour protection being my top fave.
-However, I also think I threw too many variables at the dress for it to perform at its best.
-Had it been just a couple of degrees cooler in Italy, I think it would have been the perfect dress.

 What do you think?
 Would you consider bringing the Kosan Go Travel Dress on your next adventure?